Blog RSS

 Bears are starting to wake up.
 This past weekend (March 15-16, 2025) there was a bear sighting in the Panorama area and other places in the area have seen bear tracks.
 The big grizzlies are usually the first to emerge and you'll see increased bear activity now and going forward as the warmer weather rolls in.
 Last year, the first big Grizzlies were spotted March 18 in the Canmore/Banff area.
 With snow still being found at higher elevations, bears will be headed to lower elevations in search of food.
 Be aware, Be outdoors and be prepared as you enjoy the...

-Know how to use Bear Spray
+Here's an entertaining video on how to use Bear Spray by WildSmart